Can you imagine having the safety and security of a MePACS personal alarm, with the convenience and style of a Samsung Galaxy watch?

 Personal alarm watches may also be a good idea for people who have recently had surgery or been in hospital and need extra assistance in their recovery period, which can be a particularly vulnerable time for them.
 With an even greater risk of a medical emergency, it is important to have help at hand 24/7.

-The range of personal alarm watches that connect to a 24/7 monitoring centre in Australia is quite small, so it is quite easy to see those that offer an outstanding personalised and proactive service.
+The range of personal alarm watches that connect to a 24/7 monitoring centre in Australia is quite limited, so it is quite easy to see those that offer an outstanding personalised and proactive service.

 MePACS was established in 1989, and today we are trusted by over 40,000 clients to keep them safe and secure in their own home.
 Supported by an Australian Public Health System, our profits are reinvested into community health and help to provide exceptional care to many patients.